Quantitative Brownian regularity of the KPZ fixed point with arbitrary initial data: Preliminaries

 which has the distribution of a Gaussian vector having independent entries with mean $\frac{z-y}{w}\underline{a}-\frac{z-y}{w}\underline{b}$ and variance $2(z-y)(1-z/w+y/w)$.
 Hence, we obtain the decomposition

 on $[0, z-y]$, where the terms on the right hand side are independent (zero mean and one can check the covariance vanishes).
-Observe that if one were to replace $(W(z)-W(y))$ with an independent $m$-dimensional Gaussian vector with coordinatewise independent entries with mean zero and variance $2(z-y)$, one would recover the original Brownian motion; now, a straight-forward computation shows that
+Observe that if one were to replace $(W(z)-W(y))$ with an independent $m$-dimensional Gaussian vector $N$ with coordinate-wise independent entries and having mean zero and variance $2(z-y)$, one would recover the original Brownian motion; now, a straight-forward computation shows that

 whence we derive the desired almost sure equality for the Radon-Nikodym derivative and conclude the proof of the first part.
 For the remaining parts, one proceeds as in the previous lemma. \end{proof}